Team Navalny shut down regional office network ahead of “extremist organisation” ruling

 The organisers said they didn't want to expose the organisation’s workers to possible criminal charges of supporting extremism that carry up to six years in jail.

-Writing on Telegram, Navalny’s aide Leonid Volkov, who is based in the Baltics, said that many of the offices workers could face criminal charges if the activist group is branded as extremist.
+Writing on Telegram, Navalny’s aide, Leonid Volkov, who is based in the Baltics, said that many of the offices' workers could face criminal charges if the activist group is branded as extremist.

 “It is impossible to work under these conditions.
 We’re officially dissolving Navalny’s network of headquarters,” Volkov wrote, as cited by Reuters, adding that there would be no attempt to relaunch the organisation under a different name.
-However, while the local branches themselves will no longer exist, the regional network would atomise and continue as before, but as independent individuals.
+However, while the local branches themselves will no longer exist, the regional network will atomise and continue as before, but as independent individuals.

 “Rebranding will not help at all.
-We would not even be able to pretend that this is a different organization now.
-Only the ‘experts’ from the Investigative Committee would be able to decide whether it is a different organization or the same one, and you don’t have to be an expert to predict what they would decide,” Volkov said on Telegram.
+We would not even be able to pretend that this is a different organisation now.
+Only the ‘experts’ from the Investigative Committee would be able to decide whether it is a different organisation or the same one, and you don’t have to be an expert to predict what they would decide,” Volkov said on Telegram.

-Papers charging the Anti-Corruption Foundation (FBK) and other organisations associated with Navalny were submitted to Moscow courts last week and a formal ruling is expected in the next week.
+Papers charging the Anti-Corruption Foundation (FBK) and other organisations associated with Navalny were submitted to Moscow courts last week and a formal ruling is expected within the next week.
 Branded extremist and the organisation will be effectively banned, unable to organise protests or even agitate in elections without its activists facing serious criminal charges.

-Team Navalny has set up offices across the country to prepare opposition in this September’s Duma elections, where it had planned to promote its “smart voting” strategy, encouraging voters to vote for the most likely candidate to win that is not from the ruling United Russia.
+Team Navalny set up offices across the country to prepare opposition in this September’s Duma elections, where it had planned to promote its “smart voting” strategy, encouraging voters to vote for the most likely candidate to win that is not from the ruling United Russia Party.

-The decision to ban the organisation is a follow through from the arrest and sentencing of Navalny in January.
-Now he is in jail and the Kremlin has been put under sanctions by the west as a consequence, the Kremlin has clearly decided it has nothing to lose from following through and crushing Navalny organisation completely.
+The decision to ban the organisation is a follow-through from the arrest and sentencing of Navalny in January.
+Now he is in jail and the Kremlin has been sanctioned by the West as a consequence, the Kremlin has clearly decided it has nothing to lose from following through and crushing Navalny's organisation completely.

 Moscow prosecutor’s office has formally charged the FBK and Navalny’s Citizens’ Rights Protection Foundation as extremist organisations intent on organising a colour revolution in Russia.
-Both of these groups are already been designated as “foreign agents” by the Ministry of Justice, which precludes them from politics in Russia.
+Both of these groups have already been designated as “foreign agents” by the Ministry of Justice, which precludes them from politics in Russia.

-Other groups on the extremism list include Islamist organizations Al-Qaeda and the Taliban, and the Ukrainian nationalist movement Right Sector.
+Other groups on the extremism list include Islamist organisations Al-Qaeda and the Taliban, and the Ukrainian nationalist movement Right Sector.

-“Under the guise of liberal slogans, these organizations are engaged in creating conditions for destabilizing the social and socio-political situation,” the prosecutor’s office statement said previously.
+“Under the guise of liberal slogans, these organisations are engaged in creating conditions for destabilising the social and socio-political situation,” the prosecutor’s office statement said previously.

-The Moscow City Court have already ordered the organisations to cease and desist in anticipation of the court hearing and the prosecutor’s office ordered Navalny’s headquarters to stop operations, effectively forbidding it from organizing events or posting any new content online.
+The Moscow City Court have already ordered the organisations to cease and desist in anticipation of the court hearing, and the prosecutor’s office ordered Navalny’s headquarters to stop operations, effectively forbidding it from organising events or posting any new content online.

-The gag order will severely hamper Navalny anti-corruption campaign which makes heavy use of YouTube video exposes of corruption at the highest levels.
+The gag order will severely hamper Navalny's anti-corruption campaign, which makes heavy use of YouTube video exposes of corruption at the highest levels.
 A documentary on “Putin’s Palace” accusing the Russian president of owning a luxury mansion on the shores of the Black Sea garnered over 50mn views in just two days when it was released in January.

-Navalny is currently a two-year and eight-month jail term for breaking the parole conditions after he was given a suspended sentence in 2014 in a corruption case.
+Navalny is currently a two-year and eight-month jail term for breaking parole conditions after he was given a suspended sentence in 2014 in a corruption case.
 He was found guilty of embezzling RUB30mn ($400,000) from two companies, including the French cosmetics brand Yves Rocher.
 Navalny claims the case was politically motivated.

-While the court ruling will effectively ban any formal organising by Team Navalny, Volkov said that the campaign against the powers that be will continue informally with Navalny supporters acting as “independent socio-political” actors.
+While the court ruling will effectively ban any formal organising by Team Navalny, Volkov said that the campaign against the powers that be will continue informally, with Navalny supporters acting as “independent socio-political” actors.

 "Some regional staffs will be shut down, but the majority will continue to work as independent regional socio-political movements," Volkov said on YouTube on April 29.
 "We are no longer able to finance them, we cannot help them with design or IT solutions, and we will not set tasks for them," he added.

-The individuals will continue to carry out research, will participate in elections and public campaigns, and will organize rallies, Volkov said.
+The individuals will continue to carry out research, will participate in elections and public campaigns, and will organise rallies, Volkov said.

 Much of the evidence in the court case is a state secret, meaning the Russian public may never learn the basis of the case.
-An attorney for Navalny’s organizations, Ivan Pavlov, said the classified materials in the case added up to 900 pages but that it was not clear why the materials were classified and announced plans to challenge the secrecy classification.
+An attorney for Navalny’s organisations, Ivan Pavlov, said the classified materials in the case added up to 900 pages, but that it was not clear why the materials were classified, and announced plans to challenge the secrecy classification.

 He said they were reference materials related to investigations and cases against Navalny and the Anti-Corruption Foundation.